Biswadip-24/WoRM/README.md

 # WoRM
-WoRM - World of Random Memes
+WoRM - World of Random Memes.
 The perfect place to find, share and download memes of all kinds.
 # Synopsis
 * You get an infinite lists of Memes...The more you swipe, more memes you get.